Paras20222/HAND-RECOGNITION-GAME/README.md

 6.The game ends when a player reaches a predefined score threshold or after a specified number of rounds.

-*Customization*

-->You can customize the game interface by modifying the display_interface method in GameEnvironment.py.

-->Adjust scoring parameters and game logic in the ScoringSystem.py file.

-->Experiment with different hand gestures and their interpretations in the GestureInterpreter.py file.

 *Troubleshooting*

 ->If the camera is not working, check that it is properly connected and not in use by another application.